STOCK CLEARANCE SALE - many prices reduced!

 - Decorative mineral felt tiles in a choice of colours included as standard

-- Weatherproof L-shaped double fascia boards to front and rear
+- Weatherproof L-shaped double fascia boards on gable ends

 - External roof overhang approximately 12" to all sides (300mm)